-- Transit the Panama Canal with a stop midway at Barro Colorado Island where we're accompanied on forest walks by guides from the Smithsonian Tropical Research Institute
+Transit the Panama Canal with a stop at Barro Colorado Island where we're joined by guides from the Smithsonian Tropical Research Institute

-- Explore less-traveled beaches and coastal rain forest on Costa Rica's Pacific side with stops at Golfo Dulce, the Osa Peninsula and Corcovado National Park
+Explore unspoiled Pacific beaches and remote coastal rain forest with stops at Golfo Dulce, the Osa Peninsula and Corcovado National Park

 Sail with the World Leader in Conservation-Focused Small Ship Cruising

-- Enjoy an Extraordinary Transit of the Panama Canal as Few Have the Chance To
+- Transit the Panama Canal as Few Have the Chance To

-Few have the opportunity to experience the Panamal Canal this way.
-Our transit elapses over 48 hours, enabling you to see the Canal and learn about its mechanisms by day, and sometimes see it dramatically lit at night.
-This is in-depth experience of this historically significant and remarkable achievement of human engineering, with a nod to its natural surroundings.
-Within the Canal Zone, we have special permission to overnight at Barro Colorado Island in Gatún Lake, serenaded by the thrilling sounds of the rain forest.
-Barro Colorado Island has been the site of the Smithsonian Tropical Research Institute since 1923, and is where we’ll meet Smithsonian scientists and enjoy a guided forest walk.
+Our transit elapses over 48 hours, so you can see the canal and learn about its mechanisms by day, then view it dramatically lit at night.
+This is an in-depth experience of this remarkable achievement of human engineering, with an immersion in the canal's natural surroundings en route.
+Within the Canal Zone, we have special permission to overnight at Barro Colorado Island in Gatun Lake, serenaded by the sounds of the rain forest.
+Barro Colorado has been the site of the Smithsonian Tropical Research Institute since 1923, and Smithsonian scientists will accompany us on a guided forest walk.

-- Diversify Your Wildlife Experience with Plentiful Local Naturalists
+- Diversify Your Wildlife Encounters with Local Naturalists

-Every trip sails with a veteran Expedition Leader and a hand-picked team of Costa Rican and Panamanian naturalists, offering a guide-to-guest ratio of one naturalist for every 12 guests and a wealth of daily activities to choose from, the small, intimate scale of the group and the ship means we can easily reach places inaccessible to larger vessels—more access with varied points of view.
-Our naturalists know these trails and coastlines well, adding insight, depth, and clarity to each landing.
-They are adept at spotting wildlife and their enthusiasm for the region and its biodiversity is contagious.
+Every voyage sails with a veteran Lindblad Expedition Leader and a team of Costa Rican and Panamanian naturalists, offering a guide-to-guest ratio of one naturalist for every 12 guests, with a wealth of daily activities to choose from.
+The intimate scale of the ship means we can easily reach places inaccessible to larger vessels, offering quieter and more in-depth nature encounters.
+The ship's naturalists know these shores and trails intimately; they are adept at spotting wildlife, and their expertise means a more meaningful adventure for you.

-The ship is a base camp for exploring this remarkable land bridge between North and South America, and we’ve got the tools to help you be an engaged, active explorer.
-Our ship is equipped with five expedition landing crafts, plus eight single and 12 double kayaks at the ready to cruise shorelines, follow beckoning rivers and make landfall on gorgeous beaches with no tourist infrastructure.
-Complete snorkel gear is on board for everyone, so you’ll never miss a chance to swim with brilliant schools of fish.
-Video microscopes, high-definition screens, hydrophones and other tools give us added opportunities for an unmatched, in-depth understanding and authentic exploration.
+The ship is a base camp for exploring this remarkable land bridge between North and South America, and it has a full complement of tools to help you be an engaged, active explorer.
+Five expedition landing craft, plus eight single and 12 double kayaks, provide access to intricate shorelines and remote rivers.
+Step ashore on empty beaches with no tourist infrastructure.
+Snorkel gear is available for every guest, so you’ll never miss a chance to swim with colorful fish and other tropical marine life.
+Video microscopes, high-definition screens, hydrophones and other tools provide added opportunities for in-depth understanding.

-Traveling with our own personal expedition team gives us all the advantages of their deep knowledge of Costa Rican and Panamanian habitat.
-They know when the inhabitants of the rain forest are most active, and forays are scheduled accordingly.
-As a result, there may be some early morning expedition landing craft cruises or walks in the forest as wildlife is awakening for the day.
-Your early rising will be amply rewarded with freshly roasted Costa Rican coffee to fuel you before setting out to spend time with blue-footed boobies, noisy parrots and delicate butterflies.
+Traveling with our own personal expedition team grants us access to their deep knowledge of Costa Rican and Panamanian habitat.
+They know when rain forest inhabitants are most active, and forays are scheduled accordingly.
+There may thus be some early morning outings or walks in the forest as wildlife is awakening for the day.
+Your early rising will be amply rewarded with freshly roasted Costa Rican coffee to fuel you before setting out to spend time with blue-footed boobies, noisy

-Fascinating wildlife, dramatic untouched beaches and Costa Rica's and Panama's beautiful rain forest growth afford terrific opportunities for photographers.
-Juxtapose this with the massive concrete and steel of the Panama Canal and the photo ops are literally one-of-a-kind.
+Fascinating wildlife, untouched beaches and lush rain forest vegetation afford terrific opportunities for photographers.
+Juxtaposed with the massive concrete and steel engineering project that is the Panama Canal, the diversity of photo opportunities are hard to surpass.
 A Lindblad Expeditions-National Geographic certified photo instructor is on board to provide assistance with your camera and instruction in elements of composition to help you take your best photos ever.

 - We’re Committed to the Planet

-Natural Habitat Adventure is a standard-setter in eco-conscious travel.
-We were the world’s first 100-percent carbon-neutral travel company.
+Natural Habitat Adventures is a standard-setter in eco-conscious travel.
+We have been the world’s first carbon-neutral travel company since 2007.
 And we continue to break innovative ground in adopting practices that help to protect our global environment.
-Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that share our values and commitment to the planet.
+Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that shares our values and commitment to the planet.